vurali/MoviesRecommenderSystem/README.md

 ## Data

-The dataset is included in the `movies.csv` directory.
+The dataset is included in the `movies.csv` file.

 ## Contributing